 - Database administration: The keeper of the data

-- Site reliability Engineer: Sort of an upgrade on the operation team with the addition that they focus on scalable and reliable systems
+- Site reliability Engineer: A sort of upgrade on the operation team with the addition that they focus on scalable and reliable systems

 - QA (quality assurance): Ensures the software is up to quality standards before going live by making it pass tests, sometimes in a pipeline.
 This can also include following live metrics